-- Respond as an experienced reader ("I lose track of the argument in this paragraph.
+• Respond as an experienced reader ("I lose track of the argument in this paragraph.
 What did you want to say?") instead of as an instructor ("Work on this paragraph; it lacks focus.")
 The experienced reader gives a first-person response rather than an absolute judgment.
-By doing so, you avoid laying blame on the writer or the text. - Compliment the writer's process instead of the text.
+By doing so, you avoid laying blame on the writer or the text.

+- Compliment the writer's process instead of the text.
 "It's great that you're taking your revisions so seriously.
 It shows commitment to your writing process." - Put the focus on audience.
 "This seems interesting to me, but of course, I'm not your audience.
 Will your professor think it addresses the prompt effectively?" - Ask questions that put the authority to make judgments in the writer's hands.
 "What are you doing in the intro to entice the reader?
 How does that paragraph sound to you?" - Put assessments in context.
 "The organization seems a bit confusing to me, but of course, that's to be expected at this stage in the writing process."

 Avoiding Those Kinds of Authority You Don't Want to Assume.
 Consultants don't have to know everything, especially when it comes to the content or subject matter of a writer's work.
 If you are working with a writer who seems too dependent on your feedback, refusing to admit or to bring up your own knowledge of a paper's subject matter often forces the writer to generate their own ideas.
 For instance, an overly dependent writer might say, "My paper's about 'Benito Cereno.'
 Have you read it?
 Is this analysis correct?"
 If you haven't read "Benito Cereno," say so and ask the writer to tell you about it.
-If you have read it, you can simply say, "Why don't you tell me about it?"
-If a student recognizes your evasion and pushes you further, you might respond by providing perspective on your role as a consultant.
-For instance, you might say, "I'm here to help you generate your own ideas and to write them in a way that will be effective, not for me, but for your audience.
-In order to do this, I need to remain totally objective about your ideas and your content-that is, so I can help you decide whether or not your audience will find them acceptable and cogent.
-For me to stay objective let's both just assume and act as though I haven't read that book.
-I want you to tell me about it."
+If you have read it, you can simply say, "Yes, I have!
+But why don't you tell me about it?
+Your perspective is what's important for the paper."

 Using UWC Resources.
 You can use the books in the UWC library and UWC handouts to address common student concerns about style, grammar, documentation, format, the writing process, or a specific subject area such as RHE 306.
 Showing the writer how to look up the answer to a question is more instructive than simply giving the correct answer.
 When you bring two copies of the reference book to the table and have the writer also look up the answer, you demonstrate and have the writer practice a technique that will help the writer develop writing skills.
 Handouts allow consultants to convey information about technical issues and jargon in a non-directive manner.
-For example, if you need to explain passive voice during a consultation, it takes less than a minute to grab the "Passive Voice" handout and review it with a student.
-Plus, the student can take the handout with them for later reference.
+For example, if you need to explain passive voice during a consultation, it takes less than a minute to grab the "Passive Voice" handout (or open it from the Resources page of our website) and review it with the student.
+Plus, the student will know about the handout for later reference.